 This course is suitable for allied health professionals including counsellors, psychologists, social workers, chaplains, doctors, nurses, and care workers providing support or psychosocial care for people with a terminal illness.
 Others will be considered on a case-by-case basis.

-New South Wales - The first workshop of 2018 will take place at Govinda Valley Retreat Centre, from mid-day April 16 through Wednesday, April 18.
+New South Wales - Our annual residential retreat and workshop will take place at Govinda Valley Retreat Centre, from mid-day Monday, March 18 through Wednesday, March 20.
+Early bird discount through 15 January 2019.
+Registrations now open!

 To provide an optimal learning experience, the workshops will be limited to a maximum of 20 participants.